Las Vegas Deals

 House of Blues Restaurant & Bar is a unique dining experience featuring a menu created by noted celebrity chef Aarón Sanchez.
 Signature dishes include shrimp and grits, meatball sliders, hand stretched grilled flatbreads, chile braised short ribs and street tacos.

 Open for breakfast, the Breakfast Special includes 2 eggs any style, toast, hash browns and choice of meat for $12.99.
 Although not the cheapest breakfast on the list, the atmosphere is excellent.
-Plus, if you are staying at Mandalay Bay or Delano, your choices are limited so this becomes much more attractive.
+Plus, if you are staying at Mandalay Bay or W Las Vegas, your choices are limited so this becomes much more attractive.

 Good food, OK price, good atmosphere qualifies it for our list of the best cheap breakfast options in Las Vegas.